-{"api":{"host":"https:\/\/pinot.decanter.com","authorization":"Bearer NzI0N2RhOTZjN2RlNjRlYWRhYjVjN2UxOGY0NGQ3YTcyYmI2OTQyNjIzNzM0NWRkODU3ODQwMzQ0MGM3MjA3Mw","version":"2.0"},"piano":{"sandbox":"false","aid":"6qv8OniKQO","rid":"RJXC8OC","offerId":"OFPHMJWYB8UK","offerTemplateId":"OFPHMJWYB8UK","wcTemplateId":"OTOW5EUWVZ4B"}}
+{"api":{"host":"https:\/\/pinot.decanter.com","authorization":"Bearer ZWJiYTJkYzQzMTljMWZmMmM3NjQ1ZWYxNGZlOWZjNDg5YzgxMWQxNTQzOWQ2NTUzMjZiMzUyNWI3ZmQ3Mzk1Nw","version":"2.0"},"piano":{"sandbox":"false","aid":"6qv8OniKQO","rid":"RJXC8OC","offerId":"OFPHMJWYB8UK","offerTemplateId":"OFPHMJWYB8UK","wcTemplateId":"OTOW5EUWVZ4B"}}

 Utiel-Requena – A landscape of possibilities

-In partnership with D.O.
-Utiel-Requena
+In partnership with DO Utiel-Requena

-The land of Bobal, shaped by a unique biodiversity and convergence of winemaking talent
+The land of Bobal, shaped by unique biodiversity and a convergence of winemaking talent.

 It would be easy enough to think of Utiel-Requena’s long winemaking history as if founded, quite literally, upon the intricate system of underground cellars that have, since the Middle Ages, been the very bowels of the region’s villages.
-Under each house one finds excavated cellars formed of room-size fermentation chambers – many of which lined with unlikely and beautiful combinations of refuse tiles – and of storage areas containing impressive amphorae.
+Under each house one finds excavated cellars formed of room-size fermentation chambers – many of them lined with unlikely and beautiful combinations of refuse tiles – and of storage areas containing impressive amphorae.
 These imposing clay vessels, up to 1.80 metres tall and with more than one metre of maximum diameter, would often need to be installed before the completion of the house above or have special openings made for their placement.
 Walk through any of the nine villages of Utiel-Requena and you will see ventilation outlets along the pavements, evidence of the caves open underneath and still in use today.

-quasi-magical, structures that allowed for the production of wine at almost industrial scale in the VII, VI and V centuries A.D.
+Yet, the local winemaking tradition dates much further back.
+A visit to unique archeological sites reveals impressive, and quasi-magical, structures that allowed for the production of wine at almost industrial scale in the VII, VI and V centuries AD.
 If Iberian settlements elsewhere show vestigial proof of winemaking for self- consumption (adjacent or integrated in main sheltering structures), Requena’s ‘pilillas’ are purpose-built clusters for the wine production, storage and trade.
 They show an investment and complexity requiring a level of organisation and knowledge quite unique both in the Iberian and Mediterranean context.
 This in turn is also indicative of established viticultural practices, allowing for the consistent cultivation of vines and harvest of grapes.
 2600 years of winemaking history that remain very much part of the region’s identity.

 A region of the present, meeting of past and future